jbean1597/PersonalPortfolio/DataAnalytics/Happiness_Analysis/README.md

 <li>Overall Rank and Score = WHR Placement; 1 is best</li>
 <li>Social Support = From WHR; Amount of social support in a country based on policies and societal factors</li>
 <li>Generosity and Perceptions of Corruption = Perceived rates of generosity or perceptions of corruption collected from polling citizens of a given country</li>
-<li>The rest are self-explanatory</li></ul>
+<li>The rest not named here are self-explanatory</li></ul>
 </details>

 Seen within the key sections are two distinct areas, one of high correlation values and one of weaker, yet still significant, values. `Generosity` is not included as it has no significant correlation.
+After examining all other correlation matrices (2015-2018), the pattern was found in all of them in high confidence with almost identical bounds and values.

 |Correlation      | Value Range          | Starting Column  | Ending Column |
 | ------------- |:-------------:|:-----:|:-----:|